jmdevall/opencodeplan/README.md

 - [x] When starting a model in ooba with exllama, it seems that ooba exposes another different api in port 5000.
 It seems that it is the api compatible with openai.
 It would be advisable in that case to make another implementation of the rest service compatible with openai.
 - [ ] Implement the oracle.
 If it is on a maven project, you should be able to invoke it to pass the tests and pass the results of the tests to the prompt.
 - [ ] The paper in the method modifications talks about doing an "escaping object" analysis
+- [ ] The code responsible for mixing (which is responsible for mixing the revised code into the pruned code).
+I had not contemplated that the llm would try to change some lines of some unaffected method.
+The paper does not specify how to do this step.
 (Note: this is automatic transalation)